This package is currently closed.

 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

 Day 1: Depart USA.
 Check in for your flight bound for Saigon via Taipei.
-Your flights will depart from LAX shortly after midnight on Day 2.

 Day 3: Ho Chi Minh City (Saigon), Vietnam.
 Arrive in Ho Chi Minh City and transfer to your hotel, located in the heart of the city and within easy access to shopping, touring and dining.